donal-s/roi-trace-selector/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the [Jest](https://jestjs.io/) test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-## Testing Strategy

-The model classes are unit tested, while the react components are tested in isolation, but using the real model classes to see the real effects of events.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-Copyright 2020 DemonSoft.org

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.